waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **HM06 (Whirlpool) Hallucination:** I previously hallucinated receiving this HM.
 Its true location is unknown.
 *   **Pathing Logic:** My pathfinder tools failed repeatedly because I was giving them incorrect traversable tile types.
 I must ensure the `traversable_tiles` argument accurately reflects my current movement state (walking or surfing).
 *   **Cianwood Geography:** Cianwood City is split into two landmasses.
 The southern part where I initially arrived is an island.
 Progress to the northern part (where the gym is) requires using SURF.
+*   **Mahogany Gym Block:** The gym is blocked by a Fisher.
+My hypothesis is that a trigger at the Lake of Rage will move him.
+An alternative hypothesis is the trigger is elsewhere, possibly related to Schoolboy Alan on Route 36.

 ### B. Known Tool Issues
 *   **`pathfinder` Flaw:** The current `pathfinder` tool cannot find a path to a traversable tile adjacent to an impassable destination.
 It will incorrectly report 'No path found.'
 This needs to be fixed.
+(ACTION: Fixing now)

 ## VI.
 Procedural Learnings & Hypotheses

 ### A. Procedural Discipline
 *   **Immediate Action:** I have previously deferred tasks like tool fixing and marker updates.
 This is an invalid strategy.
 All data management and tool refinement must be performed immediately upon discovery.

-### B. Current Hypotheses & Tests
-*   **Primary Hypothesis:** Defeating the Mahogany Town Gym Leader is the trigger to unblock westward travel from the town (either by moving an NPC or fixing the Fly HM).
-*   **Test:** Immediately after defeating the Gym Leader, I will attempt to walk west out of town and then attempt to use Fly.
-If either works, the hypothesis is confirmed.
-If not, it is falsified.
-*   **Alternative Hypothesis:** The progression blocker is unrelated to the gym and is instead a missing key item or an un-talked-to NPC elsewhere in the world.

 ## VII.
 Future Development Ideas
-*   **Agent Idea ('Puzzle Executioner'):** Create an agent that takes the JSON output from a solver tool (like `sokoban_solver`) and provides turn-by-turn instructions.
-For a 'move' step, it would specify the target coordinate.
-For a 'push' step, it would detail which boulder to face, the need to press 'A' to activate the HM, and the final push direction.
-This would offload the cognitive burden of tracking and executing complex plans, reducing manual error.
-(PRIORITY)
-*   **Agent Idea ('Stuck Advisor'):** Create an agent that analyzes the current goal, recent failed actions, and game state to suggest alternative strategies or goals when progress is stalled.
-This would help prevent getting stuck in loops.

-*   **LEDGE_HOP_DOWN:** One-way traversal.
-Can be jumped down but not climbed up.
-*   **LEDGE_HOP_LEFT:** One-way traversal.
-Can be jumped left but not entered from the right.

-## VIII.
-Future Development Ideas
 *   **Agent Idea ('Path Executor'):** Create an agent that takes the JSON output from a solver tool (like `pathfinder`) and executes the path turn-by-turn.
 If interrupted by a wild battle or other event, it should automatically re-run the `pathfinder` from the new current location to the original destination.
 This would automate tedious navigation and recovery from interruptions.
+(ACTION: Creating now)
+*   **Agent Idea ('Stuck Advisor'):** Create an agent that analyzes the current goal, recent failed actions, and game state to suggest alternative strategies or goals when progress is stalled.
+This would help prevent getting stuck in loops.